 After graduating from medical school, it takes around six to eight years to become a consultant.

-SAS doctors are experienced and senior doctors in permanent posts.
+SAS doctors (specialist, associate specialist and specialty doctors) are experienced and senior doctors in permanent posts.
 They have at least four years of full-time postgraduate training, two of which have been in their relevant specialty.

 SAS doctors work in hospitals and have a very ‘hands on’ role with a lot of patient contact.